Apillon/grants/DID Vault Application.md

 Apillon Team is heavily motivated to build this project because we are building a Web3 development platform, which provides a simple SDK for building on top of KILT + CRUST + PHALA and other parachains that make sense within the Web3 context.
 On Apillon, developers will be able to utilise the Authentication service to generate DID's for their end users on KILT.

 In order for adoption to happen, we want to make the use of wallets optional in the authentication and DID management process, while still allow users to fully utilise their DID's.
 In order to achieve that, we need to develop an end to end encrypted DID Vault within our platform and at the same time make it a standalone open source project for anyone to use and speed up the Web3 adoption.

-Conclusion:
-DID Vault becomes an open source, Polkadot based solution that keeps all Web 3 concepts, and still removes the friction and speeds up the adoption of underlying Parachains and Polkadot ecosystem as a whole.

 ### Challenge
 KILT protocol offers top level Web3 authentication and DID generation, but besides Sporran wallet, there are no friction-less ways for users to utilise their credentials.